El Paso Municipal Rose Garden

-On display at the four-acre El Paso Municipal Rose Garden are more than 1300 rose bushes of more than 300 different rose varieties.
+On display at the four-acre El Paso Municipal Rose Garden are more than 1460 rose bushes of more than 320 different rose varieties.
 The first 200 roses were planted in April 1958 by the City of El Paso and the El Paso Rose Society.
 The Rose Garden opened to the public in May 1959.
-Initially one-and- a-half acres, it was expanded to its present size in 2005-2006 by the City of El Paso.
-There are special sections in the garden for Earth-Kind roses, miniature roses and native plants from the Rose Family.
+Initially one-and-a-half acres, it was expanded to its present size in 2005-2006 by the City of El Paso.
+There are special sections in the garden for Earth-Kind® roses, miniature roses, and native plants from the Rose Family.
 Each year new roses are added and evaluated for their adaptability to the climate conditions in El Paso.
 Most of the garden’s bushes are repeat-bloomers and will continue blooming until early winter.

 The Master Gardener Rose Garden Committee coordinates the volunteer activities with the Extension Horticultural Agent, the Rose Society, and the City.
 Master Gardener volunteers provide thousands of hours of rose care in the garden each year and many hours of public education as well.